RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

       2) "21.7"
 ```

 Use [`TS.MRANGE`](https://redis.io/commands/ts.mrange/) to get a range of entries in all time series keys with a `sensor_id` of 2 from earliest to latest.
-Then, use [`TS.MREVRANGE`](https://redis.io/commands/ts.mrevrange/) to get a range of entries in all time series keys that are humidity keys from latest to earliest.

 ```sh
 127.0.0.1:12543> TS.MRANGE 0 + filter sensor_id=2